antimanio/football-players-backend/quarkus/README.md

-# To see all api endpoints
+# To see all api endpoints (SwaggerUI)

-run project locally localhost:8080/apis
+run project,  localhost:8080/apis

+# Docker:
+docker run --name postgres -e POSTGREST_USER=postgress -e POSTGRES_PASSWORD=postgres -e POSTGRE_DB=players -p 5432:5432 postgres:15.0

-# quarkus
+# Quarkus
 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .